yaochenkun/filling-algorithms/README.md

  * the __first three__ buttons in __the second row__ respectively mean scaning the polygon in portrait, landscape and the best direction __when use Active-edge-table Filling Algorithm__.
  * the __last__ button in __the first row__ means scanning without checking and correcting the x coordinates of the adjoining crossover points in polygon __when use Active-edge-table Filling Algorithm__.
  * the __last__ button in __the second row__ means clearing the canvas.

+## Test Result
+Look at the top left corner:
+* 外接矩形面积(Area of Bounding Rectangle)：means the area of bounding rectangle for the polygon.
+* 横度 (Horizontal Extent): means the offset or stretching extent in horizontal direction for the polygon.
+* 纵度 (Vertical Extent): means the offset or stretching extent in vertical direction for the polygon.
+* 运行时间 (Runtime): means the runtime of the alogrithm you select.

 ## Environment and Settings
 * Download and install [Android Studio](http://www.android-studio.org/index.php/component/content/category/88-download).